 Woman puts a turtle into the back of an ATV

-The team removed the turtles from the oil and transported them back to the decontamination station until they could be picked up by Louisiana Department of Fish and Wildlife.
+The team removed the turtles from the oil and transported them back to the decontamination station until they could be picked up by Louisiana Department of Wildlife and Fisheries.

-Upon departure on September 16, CSS staff had assisted with recovering roughly 4.5 million gallons of oil.
+Upon departure on September 16, the CSS staff member had assisted with recovering roughly 4.5 million gallons of oil.

 Woman stands on the bow of a boat with oil collection booms in the river in the background